digital-asset/docs.daml.com/docs/2.10.0/docs/single-domain/extend-model.rst

             unlockedCid <- unlockAndRemoveObservers (S.fromList [provider, sender]) receiver lockedTransferableCid return (rejectedOfferCid, unlockedCid)

-   This choice takes a reason for the rejection, and ensures that the receiver controls the choice and that the transfer offer contract has not expired.
-When the choice is exercised a new "RejectedTransferOffer" contract is created that subsequently unlocks the assets that were to be transferred, and removes the provider and sender as observers.
-This choice contains a handful of interesting Daml-specific items:
+   This choice takes a reason for the rejection and ensures that the receiver controls the choice and that the transfer offer contract has not expired.
+   When the choice is exercised a new "RejectedTransferOffer" contract is created that then unlocks the assets that were to be transferred and removes the provider and sender as observers.
+   This choice contains a handful of Daml-specific items:

    - ``controller receiver`` specifies that only the receiver of the transfer offer can exercise this choice.
    - ``now <- getTime`` fetches the current time on the ledger.

      .. note::
         In a dev environment without an active ledger, the :doc:`getTime </concepts/time>` function returns the epoch time, January 1, 1970.
         This happens because the ledger is not active and cannot fetch the system time.
 In a Daml application deployed to an active ledger, ``getTime`` fetches the current ledger time, which reflects the time that the ledger itself is using.

    - ``assertMsg`` `asserts <https://docs.daml.com/daml/stdlib/Prelude.html#function-da-internal-assert-assertmsg-31545>`_ the current time is less than the time of the ``expiresAt`` value.
 The assertion fails and the transaction is aborted if the value of ``now`` is later than or equal to the time value of ``expiresAt``.
    - ``unlockAndRemoveObservers`` removes the receiver.
 When the receiver rejects the offer they are no longer a stakeholder in the transaction and have no need to observe the contract.
 The function call also unlocks the credits reserved for the transaction.